 Q: Why has my hysterectomy been cancelled if I don’t have coronavirus?

 A: If your scheduled hysterectomy is cancelled, it’s because there isn’t the capacity to perform the surgery at your hospital.
 This could be a shortage of anaesthetists, theatre space, theatre staff etc. Therefore your doctors can’t go ahead with planned treatment.
-Your surgery will only be postponed if your team consider it safe to do so, and if your hysterectomy is an urgent, necessary part of your cancer treatment, it will go ahead.
-The date of surgery and venue may be changed, for example you may be asked to go to private hospital a few dates later, still under free NHS care).
+Your surgery will only be postponed if your team consider it safe to do so, and if your hysterectomy is an urgent, necessary part of your cancer treatment, it will go ahead, although the date might change slightly.
 This is all for your safety, although we know that cancellation of surgery will be difficult for you and understandably increase your anxiety.
 Please reach out to your assigned gynae CNS (clinical nurse specialist) or our Ask Eve team if you need support.